-An "interested person" who has participated in a proceeding before the appropriate municipal panel (the ZBA or Planning Commission, depending upon the type of application) may appeal a decision rendered in that proceeding to the Environmental Court.
+An "interested person" who has participated in a proceeding before the Development Review Board may appeal a decision rendered in that proceeding to the Environmental Court.
 Participation in a local regulatory proceeding shall consist of offering, through oral or written testimony, evidence or a statement of concern related to the subject of the proceeding.
-An appeal from a decision of the appropriate municipal panel shall be taken in such a manner as the Supreme Court may by rule provide for appeals from State agencies governed by 3 V.S.A. §§ 801 - 816.
+An appeal from a decision of the Development Review Board shall be taken in such a manner as the Supreme Court may by rule provide for appeals from State agencies governed by 3 V.S.A. §§ 801 - 816.
 Notice of the appeal shall be filed by certified mailing, with fees, to the Environmental Court and by mailing a copy to the municipal clerk or the administrative officer, if so designated, who shall supply a list of interested persons to the appellant within five working days.
 Upon receipt of the list of interested persons, the appellant shall, by certified mail, provide a copy of the notice of appeal to every interested person, and, if any one or more of those persons are not then parties to the appeal, upon motion they shall be granted leave by the court to intervene.